 Memory is one of the crucial components that can really make or break your experience with your freshly built or newly upgraded PC.
 There are so many modules from as many manufactures, where do you start?
 TeamGroup recently released its T-FORCE Dark Z memory modules.
 These modules come in 2666, 3000, 3200, and 3600 MHz speed and a choice of either red or grey heat spreaders.
 With the Dark Z memory, less could be more as there is no RGB lighting on the modules which also means that you’ll be paying less.
 The performance and compatibility will eventually tell the tale of the Dark Z memory modules.
 For good performance memory modules should run at their rated speeds and stability is key.
 Unstable memory can ruin your day, especially with AMD’s 1st and 2nd generation Ryzen CPUs.

-Product Name/Link to Website: TeamGroup T-FORCE DARK Z DDR4 Gaming Memory
+Product Name and Website: TeamGroup T-FORCE DARK Z DDR4 Gaming Memory

 |Module Type||288 Pin Unbuffered DIMM Non-ECC|